 Google Search Ads

 Google Search processes over 40,000 search query each second on average.
 This comes out to over 3.5 billion per day and 1.2 trillion per year, globally.

 One of the primary advantages of using Google Ads involves serving targeted ads to searchers.
 This can change based on their location, demographics, or any other criteria.
 Honing in on your relevant demographics will help to minimize cost.

 One of the biggest problems advertisers face when using Google Ads is that it often gets overwhelming having to micromanage so many features.
 It takes time to determine what all the choices may mean for new online advertising opportunities.

-The other major downside to using Google Ads campaigns is that they often get to be very expensive.
+The other major downside to using Google Ads campaigns is that the cost of Google ads can get expensive.
 If you’re not careful with what you choose or set a reasonable budget.

 To keep control of costs, set up your daily budgets and apply selective targeting.
 That way, you’re only paying for the most relevant clicks which are likely to result in leads or sales.